The event HQ will be at the Pavilion, Recreation Ground, Kendal Rd, Staveley, Cumbria, LA8 9LP.

 * The organisers retain the right to amend the programme should issues arise.
 Any change will be communicated to riders at the earliest opportunity.

 For those wishing to stay overnight near to the start on Friday/Sunday, there is a wide range of accommodation available.
-See http://www.visitbuxton.co.uk for details.
+Searching “accommodation stavely cumbria” gives detail.

-Camping is available at the Rugby Club on Friday evening.
+Camping is available at the Rec.
+Ground on Friday evening – email [email protected] to book a space.

-Parking is available at the event Start/Finish and this is included in the entry cost.
+Parking is available close to the event Start/Finish

 Terms and Conditions